“An above treeline wonderland meets a pristine alpine lake on this incredible trail.”

 Birding · Fall Colors · Lake · River/Creek · Swimming · Views · Wildlife

-, Comanche rises on narrow, exposed trail another 300'.
-Once you attain the saddle, however, the trail becomes very mellow.
+merges from the left (north) and the trail becomes very mellow.
 Perhaps too mellow for some, who might seek to bag three nearby peaks - Venable, Spring, and Comanche; all walk-ups.

 If you decided to bag the three nearby 13ers, good on you.
 If not, no worries, you got some good views too.